vic-ror/AEkcompgen/README.md

 ### (1) Read Processing: Trimming, filtering quality, removing contaminants, checking sequencing coverage and subsampling.

 First, in order to turn the sequencing .fastq into fairly comparable datasets read processing is required.
+This part was designed to work with Illumnina short reads.

 ``` r
 library(AEkcompgen)